Relaxed Equivariance via Multitask Learning: REMUL Training Procedure

 \subsection{Equivariance as a New Learning Objective}

 Our main idea is to formulate equivariance as a multitask learning problem for an unconstrained model.
-We achieve that by {\em relaxing} the optimization problem in \hyperref[equation:equivariant_constraint]{Equation \ref*{equation:equivariant_constraint}}.
-Namely, once we introduce a functional $\mathcal{F}_{\mathcal{X},G}$ that measures the equivariance of a candidate function $f_\theta$, we replace the constrained variational problem in \hyperref[equation:equivariant_constraint]{Equation \ref*{equation:equivariant_constraint}} with
+We achieve that by {\em relaxing} the optimization problem in Eq. \ref{equation:equivariant_constraint}.
+Namely, once we introduce a functional $\mathcal{F}_{\mathcal{X},G}$ that measures the equivariance of a candidate function $f_\theta$, we replace the constrained variational problem in Eq. \ref{equation:equivariant_constraint} with

 where $\alpha,\beta > 0$.
 This decomposition allows for tailored learning dynamics where the supervised loss specifically addresses the information from the dataset without constraining the solution $f_\theta$, while the equivariance penalty $\mathcal{F}$ smoothly enforces symmetry preservation.